robert/robert.github.com/_posts/2016-09-03-10-somewhat-advanced-magic-the-gathering-plays.md

 A common example is when you want to attack your opponent.
 The wrong way to do this is:

-You: “I’ll attack with everyone."
+You: “I’ll attack with everyone."<br/>
 Them: “Woah, that sounds terrifying.
 Before you declare attacks I’ll play Expose Evil and tap down your two biggest creatures."

 ![Expose Evil](https://cloud.githubusercontent.com/assets/1565857/18232178/ff012cb8-727e-11e6-8603-9960173851e1.png)